RuiAAPeres/NSPortoWorkshop/README.md

 I want to make in December, but this can be postpone to maximize the number of interested people.

 6. **Is there a possibility to make it with Swift?**
-Right now there isn't idiomatic code in Swift and the compiler, language and Xcode are not stable enough to risk making a workshop using it.
+Right now there isn't idiomatic code in Swift and the compiler, language and Xcode are not stable enough to risk making a workshop wiht it.
 So bottom line: right now, no, but in a near future possibly.
 Above all, I would like to show patterns that belong to Swift (functional paradigms) and not direct ports from Objective-c.